panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }
 ```

-C) Has props or state values `[prop1, prop2, ..., state1, state2]`: the side-effect runs *only when any value in the dependencies change*.
+C) Has props or state values `[prop1, prop2, ..., state1, state2]`: the side-effect runs *only when any depenendecy value changes*.

 ```jsx{7}
 import { useEffect } from 'react';